 Overall, leaving the wood stove door closed is more beneficial than keeping it open.
 There are a few reasons why it’s a good idea to keep it closed.

 First, it will make sure that the wood is burning slowly.
 When you leave the door open, it adds a lot of oxygen.
-As a result, the logs will be able to burn freely.
+As a result, the logs burn freely.
 You’ll likely end up needing to consistently feed more wood to the fire.

 When some people leave the door open, they assume they’re allowing additional heat into their homes.
-However, this isn’t true.
-In fact, they might be decreasing the temperature of the stove.
+However, this isn’t always true, as they might be decreasing the temperature of the stove.

 When the door is closed, the stove’s metal enclosure (usually made from cast iron) heats up and stays hot.
 This is what makes the room hotter.
 If you leave the door open, it actually helps cool the stove and burn the logs faster.
 As a result, the heat won’t be dispersed as evenly.

-Another reason why you might want to keep the stove door closed is to protect yourself.
+Another reason to keep the stove door closed is to protect yourself.
 When you’re burning wood, it’s common for byproducts like smoke or creosote to be produced.
-Potentially dangerous chemicals and fumes can be breathed in, which can do long-term damage to your health.

-Lastly, as you’re burning wood, sparks will be a common reaction.
+As you burn wood, sparks are a common reaction.
 When the door is closed, these are isolated to the stove and chimney, which are fireproof.
 However, when the door is open these sparks can go into your home and quickly catch carpet, wood, and other materials on fire.
-Even one of these embers has the potential to spark a fire.

 6. Keep the Area Safe